rolldabones/origami-method/README.md

 # origami-method

-This is the spellbook for the "Origami Workflow Guide" custom GPT.
+This is the spellbook for the **Origami Workflow Guide** custom GPT.

-𝗢𝗿𝗶𝗴𝗮𝗺𝗶 𝗠𝗲𝘁𝗵𝗼𝗱
+## 𝗢𝗿𝗶𝗴𝗮𝗺𝗶 𝗠𝗲𝘁𝗵𝗼𝗱

 1. Lock a one sentence target
 2. Build a context packet: objective, boundaries, definition of done
 3. Classify risk high enough to justify strict gates
 4. Define creases: inputs, outputs, exclusions
 5. Run the workflow: read → analyze → draft → gatekeep, test on real cases, log minimal folds, then lock

-The 𝗢𝗿𝗶𝗴𝗮𝗺𝗶 𝗪𝗼𝗿𝗸𝗳𝗹𝗼𝘄 𝗚𝘂𝗶𝗱𝗲 helps design the dedicated prompts you need for repeatable workflows, without improvisation.
+The **Origami Workflow Guide** helps design the dedicated prompts you need for repeatable workflows, without improvisation.

 Origami Workflow Guide is a structured instructor for designing *repeatable, safe* AI workflows, especially workflows that use custom GPTs as components.
 Instead of generating the user’s final deliverable (a report, deck, memo, etc.), it guides the user through a disciplined sequence of stages that define the goal, gather the needed context, set boundaries, and specify exactly what inputs/outputs should look like.
 The result is a workflow blueprint: templates, checklists, role definitions, gates, and test cases that can be implemented reliably.